Deciding when to use Azure Blobs, Azure Files, or Azure Disks

 |Client libraries||Multiple languages||Multiple languages|

-Azure Files complement Azure Data Disks.
-A data disk can only be attached to one Azure Virtual Machine at a time.
-Data disks are fixed-format VHDs stored as page blobs in Azure Storage, and are used by the virtual machine to store durable data.
+Azure Files complement Azure Disks.
+A disk can only be attached to one Azure Virtual Machine at a time.
+Disks are fixed-format VHDs stored as page blobs in Azure Storage, and are used by the virtual machine to store durable data.
 File shares in Azure Files can be accessed in the same way as the local disk is accessed (by using native file system APIs), and can be shared across many virtual machines.

-The following table compares Azure Files with Azure Data Disks.
+The following table compares Azure Files with Azure Disks.

 |Scope||Exclusive to a single virtual machine||Shared access across multiple virtual machines|